ubports/docs.ubports.com/README.md

 ### Build instructions

 The documentation can be built by running `./build.sh` in the root of this repository.
 The script will also create a virtual build environment in `~/ubportsdocsenv` if none is present.
 After the build is complete, you can view the documentation by opening the html files in your favorite browser (eg. `firefox _build/index.html`).

+### Update translations

+To update translation po-files, run `./update-translations.sh` in the root of this repository.

+To add a new language, add its ISO code to the list in `languagues.sh` and run `./update-translations.sh`.